mohit12932/Distributed-cache-system/README.md

 </div>

 ---

-## 🚀 Run it Yourself!
-(Local Demo)

-The system operates 100% locally via Docker.
-You can launch the system and trigger three extreme stress tests to watch it perform live!

-### 1. Requirements
-* Docker & Docker Compose
-* PowerShell (Windows) or Bash (Linux)
-* Python 3.x

-### 3. What the Demo Does (Watch Grafana!):
-* **Throughput Test**: Floods the servers with 2,000,000 requests to maximize speed.
-* **Storage Test**: Forces 10,000,000 unique data points into the system to trigger high-speed disk writing.
-* **Machine Learning Test**: Uses 50 simultaneous Python threads to artificially spam a *single* piece of data, forcing the Neural Network to detect the anomaly and rescue the server!

-*(Press `Ctrl+C` at any time to safely stop the tests and turn off the servers.)*

 > ⚠️ **Copyright & Academic Integrity Notice**
 > This repository is the original work and intellectual property of **Mohit Thakur**.